Programmatic Advertising Essentials: What Is An Ad Exchange?

 An ad exchange is a digital platform where advertisers and publishers can buy and sell ads programmatically and transparently.

-A Brief Overview: Programmatic Advertising
+Programmatic Advertising 101

 What Is An Ad Exchange?